Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 };
 ```

-Now let\'s add two fields, the transform, which calculates the world
+Now let's add two fields, the transform, which calculates the world
 transform, and dirty, the dirty flag.

-Let\'s add a method to move the node:
+Let's add a method to move the node:

 ```cpp
 void GraphNode::setTransform(Transform local) {